 Green – the color of nature

-A Big Oak favorite, as you can tell, green implies movement, nature, spring, fertility, youth, environment, money (US), good luck, safety and generosity.
+Green implies movement, nature, spring, fertility, youth, environment, money (US), good luck, safety and generosity.
 It is the most restful color for the human eye and it can improve vision.
 Green works well as an accent or secondary color.
 Use green to indicate safety when advertising products that may be considered dangerous, such as medicines.
-Olive green, one of the greens on our site, is the traditional color of peace.
+Olive green is the traditional color of peace.

 Negatives: Inexperience, envy, misfortune, jealousy, illness and greed